Reggiea2230/AdoptAPet/README.md

-# Adopt A Pet
+# Find My Pet

-#### Adopt A Pet is site for pet lovers who want to provided a pet a new home.
-In the US about 810,000 animals that enter the shelter as strays.
-Adopt A Pet, will give the user the ablility to locate their little friend from list of a adopting agencies throughtout the US.
+#### Find My Pet is site for pet owners that have loss their family pet.
+Each year, approximately 10 million pets are lost in the United States, and millions of those end up in the nation's animal shelters.
+Tragically, only 15 percent of dogs and 2 percent of cats in shelters without ID tags or microchips are reunited with their owners.
+This gives the pet owner the ablitiy to post their missing pets to help in their search.